pietracorvo/superconductor/README.md

 # Superconductor

 **Superconductor** is a collection of matlab scripts to simulate and plot superconducting thin films within the assumptions of the Meissner model.
 You can choose between some predefined geometries for the superconducting chip (a straight strip, a pihalf turn, etc.).
-After choosing the boundary conditions (external filed and applied feeding current) the algorithm uses a energy minimization approach to calculate the magnetization inside the superconducting chip.
+After choosing the boundary conditions (external filed and applied feeding current) the algorithm uses a energy minimization approach to calculate the magnetization matrix G for the superconducting chip.

 Ther are 3 major scripts executed by the main scipt **Einen_chip_iterieren.m**
 - **getinp.m**:
-input of chip source dimensions (dX,dY)
+input of chip geometry, dimensions, boundary conditions, etc.
   - input of gridpoints in x and y direction (gridpointX, gridpointY)
   - input of the matrix geometrymask (with size gridpointX x gridpointY), with entry 0 for no conductor (or hole) and entry 1 for conductor
   - input of boundary conditions whole_current and Ha
   - execution of holefinder.m to detect and classify holes
-  - execution of currents to detect borders of the chip geometry
+  - execution of currents.m to detect borders of the chip geometry
-  - calculation of Nconst (Numerical solution of folding integral needed for Eint)
+  - calculation of Nconst (Numerical solution of folding integral needed for the energy calculation)
 - **iterate_G.m**:
-  - one calculation of E at the beginning
+  - one calculation of total energy E at the beginning
   - start of the iteration loop
-  - calculation of dEneuP (energy change for variation with +dG) and dEneuN (energy change for variation with -dG) for every node
+  - calculation of dEneuP (energy change for variation in magnetisation G with +dG) and dEneuN (energy change for variation with -dG) for every node
   - search for smallest energy and apply variation
 - **plotter.m**
 is a wrapper for plotterfunction.m which builds ready-to-publish plots of currents, fields, etc.